abarker/typped/_sources/other_possible_generalizations.rst.txt

 This kind of thing is easy to implement, and has been tested, but is it a good idea?
 As of now the Typped builtins that set right associativity assume precedences are ints.
-In tweaking precedences during development sometimes floats might be useful.
+In tweaking precedences during development sometimes float precedences might be useful.
 There is a slight loss of efficiency in the comparison operations when floats are involved, but probably not enough to be a problem.
-If it is implemented later it would still be backward compatible with using ints.
+(If it is implemented later it would still be backward compatible with using ints.)

 As a possible alternative, just after precedence values are defined and passed to ``def_construct`` they could always be multiplied by, say, 1000 and then